zorani/cloudapi/README.md

 geometric_delay_multiplier (defaults to 2):

-When a request fails BaseRESTAPI backs off geometically by multiplying the delay between subsequent request attempts by this number. e.g. first attempt 10s, then wait 20s, then eait 40s
+When a request fails BaseRESTAPI backs off geometrically by multiplying the delay between subsequent request attempts by this number. e.g. first attempt 10s, then wait 20s, then wait 40s ...

 maximum_geometric_delay_multiplications (defaults to 5):

-The number of geometric attempts of request retries to make.
+The number of geometric backoff attempts of request retries to make.
 If no successfull request is made the request is queued for another attempt later.

 maximum_failed_attempts (defaults to 1):

 A failed attempt is defined as a failed series of geometric back off request attempts.
-When a request attempt fails it is placed back on the queue to be attempted later. maximum_failed_attempts sets how many times your request can be requeued.
+When a request attempt fails it is placed back on the queue to be attempted later while other requests for your baseurl are given a chance to complete. maximum_failed_attempts sets how many times your request can be requeued.

+You need to export your digital ocean access token to your environment before running this example.

         from cloudapi import BaseRESTAPI
         import os